testfairy/docs/docs/04_iOS_SDK/01_Integrating_iOS_SDK.md

 6. Under "Apple LLVM 7.0" you will get the Prefix Header key.

-7. Type the location of the file, eg.: "$(SRCROOT)/$(PROJECT_NAME)/ProjectName-Prefix.pch".
+7. Type the path of the file, eg.: "$(SRCROOT)/$(PROJECT_NAME)/ProjectName-Prefix.pch", however your file may be at a different location.

+8. Make sure the option "Precompile Prefix Header" is set to YES.

-8. Clean your project, and rebuild.
+9. Clean your project, and rebuild.

 That’s it!
 Your app will be sending logs to TestFairy.